-The bill amends and reenacts sections of the West Virginia Code to clarify the responsibilities of the Division of Emergency Management and the Department of Environmental Protection regarding industrial facility emergency events and incidents reported by well and pipeline operators.
-It delegates the investigation of these incidents to the Department of Environmental Protection and establishes a framework for reporting requirements, including the obligation for industrial facilities and operators to notify the appropriate authorities within 15 minutes of an emergency event.
-The bill also outlines the penalties for non-compliance, with civil penalties imposed by the Department of Environmental Protection for failures to report or communicate effectively during such incidents.
+The bill amends and reenacts sections of the Code of West Virginia to clarify the responsibilities of the Division of Emergency Management and the Department of Environmental Protection regarding industrial facility emergency events and incidents reported by well and pipeline operators.
+It delegates the investigation of such events to the Department of Environmental Protection and establishes a framework for reporting requirements, including a 15-minute notification window for industrial facilities and operators.
+The bill also outlines the penalties for non-compliance, with civil penalties imposed by the Department of Environmental Protection for failures to report or communicate effectively during emergencies.

 Enrolled Committee Substitute: 15-5B-3a, 15-5C-2